sd416/random-log-generator/README.md

 ### Environment Variables

 You can also override configuration values using environment variables.
 Environment variables should be prefixed with `LOG_GEN_` and be in uppercase.
-For example, `LOG_GEN_DURATION_NORMAL` would override `duration_normal`.
+For sd416, `LOG_GEN_DURATION_NORMAL` would override `duration_normal`.

 ## Usage